ticky/jessicastokes.net/posts/2019-02-20-xbox-wireless-controller.md

 [^2]: If you're lucky enough to have access to a postal address within the United States or Canada - this restriction existing despite the product shipping from Dongguan, China in either case... weird

+[^3]: We've since gotten married, but I don't want to edit this post a heap ☺️

-[^3]: Even if I didn't get to appreciate it much from Melbourne, where I remained for a few more weeks 😅
+[^4]: Even if I didn't get to appreciate it much from Melbourne, where I remained for a few more weeks 😅